 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

-I believe that multiple myeloma patients and survivors must use the best of both conventional (FDA) therapies as well as the best of non-conventional MM therapies.
+MGUS, SMM and Stage 1 MM are treated differently than stage 3 MM.
+Research and personal experience has taught me that multiple myeloma patients and survivors must use the best of both conventional (FDA) therapies as well as the best of non-conventional MM therapies.